 Here are some examples of segments you can create in MailChimp:

 - Subscribed contacts who opened any of your last five campaigns

 - Subscribed contacts who didn’t click in your last campaign

 - Subscribed, unsubscribed, or non-subscribed contacts who recently purchased a product

 - Subscribed, unsubscribed, or non-subscribed contacts who live in a certain location

 - Unsubscribed or non-subscribed contacts who spent more than $500 in your integrated e-commerce store

-As Larry Myler points out in Forbes, a long-term customer is the most valuable kind of customer.
+A long-term customer is the most valuable kind of customer.
 And, because it’s more cost-effective to retain a current customer than to acquire a new one, it’s absolutely worth your time and effort to reach out and engage with your customer base.